Stuyk/SAMP-ENB-Fixer/README.md

 ![](https://i.imgur.com/8OUIhUT.jpg)

-4. Open a PowerShell or CommandPrompt in that directory.
+4. Open a PowerShell or CommandPrompt in that the `gtasa/sampFixer` directory.

 5. Type `npm install`